opencontainers/distribution-spec/spec.md

 Because of the origins this specification, the client MAY encounter Docker-specific headers, such as `Docker-Content-Digest`, or `Docker-Distribution-API-Version`.
 These headers are OPTIONAL and clients SHOULD NOT depend on them.

+#### Legacy Docker support error codes

+The client MAY encounter error codes targeting Docker schema1 manifests, such as `TAG_INVALID`, or `MANIFEST_UNVERIFIED`.
+These error codes are OPTIONAL and clients SHOULD NOT depend on them.

 ### Definitions

 Several terms are used frequently in this document and warrant basic definitions: